 Our pupil premium money has been used to provide a range of additional support for our children and these interventions, along with quality first teaching have started to have a positive impact on children’s attainment and self-belief.
 Each year we evaluate the needs of the students and provide targeted support to help all disadvantaged students make progress.

 How will the school measure the impact of the pupil premium?

 To monitor progress on attainment, new measures have been included in the performance tables that will capture the achievement of pupils covered by the Pupil Premium.
 At St Mary’s Primary Academy, the usual cycle of data collection and the monitoring and tracking of the cohort’s attainment, will be used to inform pupil progress and enable the early identification of need, support and appropriate intervention.

-Designated staff member in charge: Mr. T Marsden (Headteacher)
+Designated staff member in charge: Mr. J Davie (Headteacher)